Documentation / Single page application

 To test a single page application you probably want to measure more than just the first page (that loads the framework).
 You do that by using the Browsertime command/scripting.
 You can use either our commands or Selenium scripts.

-• Automatically handle URLs with #.
+• Automatic handling of URLs with #.

-Metrics #
+Metrics

-Using a single page application makes it harder to measure how fast a page loads since the navigation timing API will not work.
+Using a single page application makes it harder to measure how fast a page loads, since the Navigation Timing API will not work.
 Instead you can use the User Timing API, pick up visual metrics, and metrics from the CPU.

-Visual Metrics #
+Visual Metrics

-Visual Metrics will work fine, but depending on how you navigate First Visual Change can be when you click your link, so focus on Last Visual Change or one of the VisualComplete metrics instead.
+Visual Metrics will work fine, but depending on how you navigate, First Visual Change can be when you click your link, so focus on Last Visual Change or one of the VisualComplete metrics instead.

-User Timing #
+User Timing

-CPU metrics #
+CPU metrics

-Example: Performance test Grafana #
+Example: Performance test Grafana

-In this example we navigate and measure the start page of our Grafana installation, and then measure clicking the link to see the data for the last thirty days.
+In this example we navigate and measure the start page of our Grafana installation, then measure clicking the link to see the data for the last thirty days.

-Lets create a script file and call it thirtydays.js.
+Let's create a script file and call it thirtydays.js.

 module.exports = async function(context, commands) {